Limited support for North Yorkshire

-We're not currently able to provide detailed weekly summaries for North Yorkshire Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for North Yorkshire Council.
+Running the service is expensive, and we need to cover our costs.

 Harrogate and Knaresborough Area Constituency Planning Committee - Tuesday, 7th May, 2024 2.00 pm